Neuroscience-Based Strategies to Resolve Self-Doubt and Optimize Motivation

 Why does my brain keep telling me I’m not good enough?

-The medial prefrontal cortex constantly evaluates your social standing because, for your ancestors, belonging to a group meant survival.
-When this region detects perceived failure or rejection, it activates the dorsal anterior cingulate cortex, the same pain network that fires during physical injury, which is why self-doubt feels so visceral.
-The signal is a protective reflex rooted in evolutionary biology, not an accurate assessment of your worth, and recognizing that distinction is the first step toward interrupting the loop.
+The medial prefrontal cortex continuously evaluates your social standing, because for your ancestors belonging to a group meant survival.
+When it detects perceived failure or rejection it recruits circuitry overlapping with the brain’s physical-pain network, which is why self-doubt registers as physically heavy rather than merely unpleasant.
+The overlap is partial rather than total, and distinct signatures for social and physical pain do exist.
+The signal is a protective reflex, not an accurate assessment of your worth, and recognising that distinction is the first step to interrupting the loop.

 How does dopamine influence feelings of failure and motivation?